naomiblkr/doc-mt-metrics-eval-public/pro_mistranslations/README.md

-# Master's Thesis: Creating perturbed pronoun translations
+# Creating mistranslations of anaphoric "it"
-## Peformance of MT metrics on discourse-level phenomena
+## Contrastive Evaluation of MT metrics on discourse-level phenomenon

 To test the performance of automatic MT metrics on discourse-level phenomena, I created perturbed German translations of the English pronoun "it" in cases where the pronoun's antecedent